Paloja2017/Taxi_Data_Report/README.md

 ![](FareAmount.png)

-For seven years of analysis NYC Taxis Company has average of  $ 12.42  dollar per trip
+By analyzing seven years of data, we see that NYC Taxis Company has average of  $ 12.42  dollar per trip
 |Year|Average Amount/Trip $|
 |:----------|:----------|
 |2013   |$ 12.40|